 1. It’s more eco-friendly

 When you choose local food that is in season over food that traveled a long way, you reduce the environmental impact of your consumption.
 But if, for instance, you consistently buy imported asparagus from South America instead of waiting for when it will be in season in your area, you are actively endorsing the CO2 emissions needed for the food to travel such a great distance.
 Eating foods that are in season where you live is a highly effective way to reduce your carbon footprint.
-Read more about food miles and the pollution caused by shipping various products here.

 2. Save yourself a buck